marest94/example/README.md

 ### Prerequisites

 1. **Node.js with NPM (Node Package Manager)**
-2. **Angular-CLI (Command Line Interface)**

-1. To check whether or not you have Node.js installed, visit your console / command line and type:
+To check whether or not you have Node.js installed, visit your console / command line and type:
 ```sh
 node -v
 ```